 Well it’s not.
 I could write and present research and facts about this subject for days but because this topic is not the main subject of this post, I’ll keep it tidy.

-As more and more pet owners are learning about the state of commercial dog food, curtains are being lifted over previously ignored facts and data.
+As more and more pet owners learn about the state of commercial dog food, curtains are being lifted over previously ignored facts and data.

 Because of this, there’s a lot more resources to turn to research for these types of topics.

-One of our favorite papers is actually researched and written by a Harvard University Student who delved deeply into the complicated web of the pet food manufacturing industry and the authorities who govern and regulate them.
+One of our favorite papers is researched and written by a Harvard University student who delved deeply into the complicated web of the pet food manufacturing industry and the authorities who govern and regulate them.

-The Harvard Library has given digital access to this paper at their website.
+The Harvard Library has given digital access to this paper on their website.

 To wrap up this section, have you ever heard of the popular line, “don’t ever feed your dog table scraps - it’s dangerous”?